aamirmailbox7-commits/SQL-Project-Brazilian-E-Commerce-Public-Dataset/README.md

+To fix the clustering and ensure your images appear correctly, you need to use Markdown syntax.
+This includes using specific symbols like # for headings, triple backticks (```) for code blocks, and proper spacing.

+Below is the copy-ready code.
+Copy everything from the box below and paste it into your README.md file on GitHub.

 Brazilian E-Commerce Public Dataset Analysis
-SQL Business Intelligence Project
-📌 Project Overview
+SQL Business Intelligence Project (Handling 1M+ Records) 📌 Project Overview
-This project involves a comprehensive analysis of the Brazilian E-Commerce Public Dataset using PostgreSQL.
-The objective was to extract meaningful business insights regarding revenue performance, customer behavior, and logistical efficiency across various Brazilian regions.
+This project features a comprehensive end-to-end analysis of the Brazilian E-Commerce Public Dataset using PostgreSQL.
+The primary focus was transforming raw, large-scale data into high-level business intelligence regarding revenue, customer lifecycle, and complex logistics.

+📂 Data Scale & Source
+Data Volume: Analyzed a production-scale database with 1,000,000+ rows.

+Source: Kaggle - Olist Brazilian E-Commerce Dataset

+Technical Note: Raw CSV files are not hosted here due to GitHub's 25MB limit.
+All insights were derived using optimized SQL queries in pgAdmin 4.

 📊 1.
-Financial Performance (The North Star) Understanding the total scale of the marketplace by calculating the total revenue generated.
+Financial Performance (The North Star) Understanding the platform's scale by calculating the total revenue generated.

 SQL
 SELECT to_char(sum(payment_value) / 1000000.0, 'FM999,999.00')